openspending/docs/docs/developers/conductor.md

 **Query Parameters:**

  - `jwt` - authentication token (received from `/user/check`)
- - `username` - If provided, will set the username for the profile (action only allowed once)
+ - `username` - A new username for the user profile (this action is only allowed once)

 **Returns:**